jonathanmanfield/jonathanmanfield.github.io/_posts/2016-09-13-python-luigi-complex-parameters.markdown

 description: Here, we demonstrate using lists and dictionaries as parameters for our Data Pipeline that detect anomalous numbers found in a directory of files.
 ---

 Let me begin with a quick note.
-Python Luigi is a great library for building Data Pipelines, which are extremely useful for any data analysis process which is manipulating data step-by-step.
+Python Luigi is a great library for building Data Pipelines, which are extremely useful for any data analysis process that involves manipulating data step-by-step.
 You can find a great explanation of the motivations and how to get started on Marco Bonzanini's [blog][bonza-pipe].

 # Problem

 For the purpose of this post, consider a simple task.
-We have a collection of files, each contain a single number.
+We have a collection of files, each contains a single number.
 The aim is to find the set of numbers which are considered to be anomalous, in terms of their value, with respect to the collection of numbers.

 This a simplified version of a challenge many organisations actually face.
 For example, these numbers could represent; load across a network of servers, or the inventory values of vehicles in a fleet of amored cars.
 In these cases, employing a basic measure of Anomaly Detection could be useful for re-distribution of resources or activation of an early warning system, respectively.